quyvu01/OfX/src/OfX.Azure.ServiceBus/README.md

-# OfX-Kafka
+# OfX-Azure-ServiceBus

-OfX-Kafka is an extension package for OfX that leverages Kafka for efficient data transportation.
-This package provides a high-performance, strongly-typed communication layer for OfX’s Attribute-based Data Mapping, enabling streamlined data retrieval across distributed systems.
+OfX-Azure-ServiceBus is an extension package for **OfX** that leverages **Azure Service Bus** for reliable and scalable message transportation.
+This package provides a **strongly-typed**, **cloud-native** communication layer for OfX’s **Attribute-based Data Mapping**, enabling seamless data transfer across distributed systems using Microsoft Azure infrastructure.

+> [!WARNING]
+> The Azure Service Bus transport only supports Standard and Premium tiers of the Microsoft Azure Service Bus service.
+Premium tier is recommended for production environments.

 [Demo Project!](https://github.com/quyvu01/TestOfX-Demo)